Ambrevar/dotfiles/README.md

 Some customization: columns, kill whole line, org-mode, semantic, etc.

-Some custom functions: duplicate line, unfill-paragraph, etc.
+A lot of functions: duplicate line, unfill-paragraph, etc.

-A lot of code snippets, especially for C and LaTeX (document templates, plot generation, pie chart generation, and others).
+A lot of code snippets for shell, C, LaTeX and others.

 Mutt
 ====